 In the Spring of 2005 I was hospitalized for severe intestinal problems.
 Eventually my entire lower intestines (aka large intestines, colon, and bowel) had to be removed via major surgery.
 I lived with a piece of my small intestine sticking out through my belly (covered by an ostemy bag) for three months.
 Then after another surgey my small intestines were pushed back inside my belly where they belong and I no longer had to wear the bag, although I am still without my lower intestines, with no real side effects to speak of.
 Click here for more information about this really fascinating procedure.

-I now live a completely normal life in a gorgeous little house in Tacoma, do internet stuff for a living, write a blog, compose music, perform improv, make arts and crafts, watch movies, play a video game here and there, and have a generally wonderful time with my wife, my dog, and my kitty.
+I now live a completely normal life in a gorgeous little house in Tacoma, do internet stuff for a living, write a blog, compose music, perform improv, make arts and crafts, watch movies, play a video game here and there, and have a generally wonderful time with my wife, my daughter, my dog, and my kitty.

 I have my fingers in a lot of pots.
 I’m what you might call a “creative” person in that I’m always creating something or other.
 For a more complete look at my various projects, please visit my projects page.